|Nutrition Facts (per serving)|

 The flavor of the longan is described as being somewhat like that of the lychee only sweeter and more grape-like.

-Some preliminary research has been done on extracts of dried longan seeds and their effects on enzymes used by cancer cells to invade the colon.
+In 2013, preliminary research was done on extracts of dried longan seeds and their effects on enzymes used by cancer cells to invade the colon.
 This very basic research has the potential to lead to new therapeutic agents.

 The longan is rich in vitamin C and it provides a small amount of riboflavin (vitamin B2).
 It has a variety of phytonutrients, fiber, protein, and sugars.
 Longan fruit is also low in calories.
 It has small amounts of minerals, including potassium.